CloudSlang/docs/docs/tutorial/10_lesson.md

 ```

 In a case where we want the loop to continue no matter what happens, we would have to override the default break on a result of failure by mapping the `break` key to an empty list (`[]`).

+The published `address` variable will contain the `address` value from the last iteration of the loop.
+We can use at the same way published variables are used in regular tasks.
+However, when using loops, you often want to aggregate the published output.
+We will do that in the next lesson.

 ##List Types
 One last thing we can change to improve our flow is the loop's list.
 Right now we're using a literal list, but we can use any Python expression that results in a list instead.
 So here we can substitute `[1,2,3,4]` with `range(1,5)`.
 We could also use a comma delimited strings which would be split automatically into a list.